 The incessant noise of aircraft united all the nearby residents, whether they were squeezed into in a subdivided flat in Kowloon City or living comfortably in a Kowloon Tong villa.
 After the airport closed in 1998, replaced by the much larger, more spacious and far more remote Hong Kong International Airport on Chek Lap Kok, the neighbourhoods around it began to change.
 High-rises sprouted in Kowloon City and office blocks in Kowloon Bay.
 But the old airfield itself remained curiously untouched, a void in the midst of frenzied redevelopment.

 Now, finally, work is underway to transform Kai Tak into a new residential, commercial and recreational area.
 A vast cruise terminal has already been built on the former runway, and apartment towers have sprouted around the edges of the site.
 There are plans for a big new stadium and a park along the shores of the Kai Tak River, an old nullah that once deposited sewage and filth into Victoria Harbour, greeting air travellers with a distinctively acrid scent as they emerged from their planes.
-“That’s the smell of money,” says a character in the 1988 miniseries Noble House, based on the James Clavell novel from two decades earlier.
+“That’s the smell of money,” says a character in the 1988 miniseries Noble House, based on the James Clavell novel published seven years earlier.

 Aside from a street named after the Concorde, and a jet parked near the new cruise terminal, the only remnant of Kai Tak’s aviation history is the old Kai Tak Fire Station.
 This is where crews waited to respond to any trouble on the runway.
 Over the years, 15 planes crashed at or around Kai Tak due to bad weather, mechanical problems, the airport’s tricky location or a combination thereof.